Links on Android Authority may earn us a commission. Learn more.

-We've taken a ton of sleep trackers to bed: Here's our top 7
+We've taken a ton of sleep trackers to bed: Here are our top 9

 Getting a good night’s sleep is one of the most important factors in staying healthy (and happy).
-If you’re feeling tired lately, or don’t feel like you’re getting enough shut-eye, a sleep tracker might be exactly what you need.
-We’ve rounded up the best sleep trackers available, including watches, earbuds, and a non-wearable.
+If you’re feeling tired lately, or aren’t getting enough shut-eye, a sleep tracker might be exactly what you need.
+Fortunately, there are plenty of sleep-tracking apps and devices that can help.
+We’ve rounded up the best sleep trackers available, including smartwatches, fitness trackers, earbuds, and a non-wearable.

-The Fitbit Sense and Versa 3 are the best sleep trackers available
+The Fitbit Sense and Versa 3 are the best sleep-tracking wearables available

-Many Fitbit devices nail sleep tracking.
-The Sense and Versa 3 are no exception.
+Many Fitbit devices nail sleep tracking and the Sense and Versa 3 are no exception.
 In fact, they’re two of the best sleep trackers you can currently buy.
-Before we dive in, let’s cover the difference between each option.
-The Fitbit Sense lineup is the cream of the crop from Fitbit’s stable.
-This line of devices features advanced health tools, including an ECG and EDA sensor.
-The Versa lineup, including Fitbit Versa 3, offers a simplified version of the Sense, dropping health sensors in favor of a lower price tag.
+The Sense lineup is the cream of the crop from Fitbit’s stable and features advanced health tools, including an ECG and EDA sensor.
+The Versa lineup, including the Versa 3, offers a simplified version of the Sense, dropping health sensors in favor of a lower price tag.
 Since the average person doesn’t necessarily need such detailed health tracking, we typically consider the Versa 3 the best value option for most shoppers.

 The Fitbit Sense and Versa 3 are great devices for different users but offer identical sleep tracking experiences that are hard to beat.

 Sleep data is displayed clearly and concisely in the Fitbit app where you can view separate graphs of your time asleep and awake, sleep stages, and restoration.
-As it does with all health and fitness tracking data, Fitbit does a great job organizing sleep data and presenting results in a manner that is easy to understand.
-This is especially true for Fitbit Premium members thanks to Fitbit’s new Sleep Profile.
+As the company does with all health and fitness tracking data, Fitbit organizes sleep data and presents results in a manner that is easy to understand.
+This is especially true for Fitbit Premium members thanks to Fitbit’s Sleep Profile program.

-Sleep Profile is Fitbit’s latest program which involves monitoring your sleep for an entire month.
+Sleep Profile involves monitoring your sleep for an entire month.
 Fitbit then analyzes this long-term data to determine your sleep phenotype — one of six types of sleep habits.
 Each month, you will find your phenotype in the Fitbit app as well as information about your sleep habits that resulted in that selection.
 For fun, Fitbit represents each of the phenotypes as animals: the Bear, Dolphin, Giraffe, Hedgehog, Parrot, and Tortoise.
 Again, this program echoes Fitbit’s commitment to offering accessible data analysis and actionable insights.
+It is also very similar to what users can find from Samsung, but we haven’t found sleep tracking on the Galaxy Watch quite as accurate.

 When you’re ready to face the day, both of these Fitbit smartwatches are great activity trackers with enough smartwatch features to keep you connected.
 Tap into more than 20 sport modes or make a phone call with on-wrist phone call support.
 We found both watches quite comfortable on the wrist with plenty of battery life.